zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes.md

 ### Related topics

-* For information about how to create snapshots of your Portworx volumes through Kubernetes, refer to the [Create and use snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page.
+* For information about creating snapshots of your Portworx volumes through Kubernetes, refer to the [Create and use snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page.

 ## Volume Clone